Visiting US College Students vs. International Students

 2. Study at institution A in the spring, attend Berkeley Summer Sessions, and transfer the F-1 or J-1 status to institution B in the fall semester (as long as there are no more than five months between your end date at institution A and start date at institution B).

-The following students with F-1/J-1 status are required to obtain an I-20/DS-2019 from UC Berkeley and are considered "international students".
-Note: UC Berkeley does not issue initial DS-2019s.
+The following students with F-1/J-1 status are required to obtain an I-20/DS-2019 from UC Berkeley and are considered "international students."
+Note: UC Berkeley does not issue initial DS-2019s for summer.
 J-1 students will likely need to request an I-20, depart the U.S., and re-enter with the appropriate F-1 documents.
-If you are a J-1 student and would like to transfer your SEVIS record, please contact email@example.com for special instructions.
+If you are a J-1 student and would like to transfer your SEVIS record, please contact firstname.lastname@example.org for special instructions.

 1. Those who completed studies at institution A, and will need an extension of F-1 status for Berkeley Summer Sessions attendance.
 A transfer I-20 is required in this case.